 3 Remove Holding Screw

 The Rotor holding fastener is countersunk and may go unnoticed.
-Most rotors will employ a Torx head screw to locate and hold the rotor in place when the wheel is removed.
+Most rotors use a Torx-head screw to secure the rotor in place when the wheel is removed.
 The fastener holds the rotor to the wheel knuckle.
 The screw often becomes damaged, so you may need to use an impact driver to loosen it.

 4 Strike Rotor Sharply

-Spray some WD40 around the hub and allow to soak for 10 minutes.
+Spray some WD40 around the hub and allow it to soak for 10 minutes.

 Using the preening side (ball end) of the hammer, strike the rotor at the hub in a star configuration.
 Keep striking until she breaks loose, and she will break loose.